Knight Tower: History

-The tower was probably constructed before 1339, as part of the inner city wall of Old Warsaw.
-It was used by the city guards.
+The tower was constructed before 1339, as part of the inner city wall of Old Warsaw and was used by the city guards.
 The structure was built in a Gothic style, with a square base and four storeys, and lacking a back wall, which would face the town.

 It had wooden ceilings supported on side wall offsets.
 After 1379, it was expanded with another storey, featuring embrasures, which were later remodelled in the second half of the 15th century, or at the beginning of the 16th century.
 At the turn of the 17th century, the holes above the first storey were bricked up.
 In 1614, the city sold it to Adam Leszczyński, who turned it into a residential building.

 The tower was damaged in the Second World War, with an upper half of its southern wall being destroyed.
 It was renovated between 1958 and 1963.
 This included the reconstruction of the destroyed wall, restoration of the previously covered embrasures, and clearing out the artefacts of its residential past.
 In 1965, it was entered into the regional heritage list.

 The nearby Rycerska Street (Ulica Rycerska, lit.
 Knight Street), was named after the tower.
 The name was first attested in the 18th century.